krau5/pomo/README.md

 Pomodoro will help you manage your time and let you focus on any tasks. <br />
 The app is written using React.js with a Vite as a bundler

-Please, feel free to fork, add features and create pull requests so that everybody can experience the features you've built. <br />
+Please, feel free to fork, add features and create pull requests so that everybody can experience the features you've built.
 All the contributions are highly encouraged.

 ## Installation and local launch